mattcoding4days/easy-qubes/README.md

 ## :warning: Things you should likely not do

+1. If you are using **Pure Boot** please read these [instructions](https://docs.puri.sm/PureBoot/GettingStarted.html) before continueing

-1. **DO NOT** enable tor updates for Whonix, as who ever owns the majority of the nodes on TOR owns the network.
+2. **DO NOT** enable tor updates for Whonix, as who ever owns the majority of the nodes on TOR owns the network.

-2. One issue with Qubes is it only supports one desktop environment officially, which is Xfce.
+3. One issue with Qubes is it only supports one desktop environment officially, which is Xfce.
    There is a KDE implementation but it is not officially supported and therefor we **DO NOT** reccomend using it.